adopt-liveview/adopt-liveview/priv/pages/2024/04-11-listing-data-en_US.md

 ## Final code

-Now your application is not only more organized in terms of folders, but the user will also have a good first navigation experience.
+Now your application is not only more organized in terms of folders but the user will also have a good first navigation experience.

 If you found it challenging to follow the code in this lesson, you can see the completed code using `git checkout listing-data-done` or by cloning it into another folder using `git clone https://github.com/adopt-liveview/first-crud.git --branch listing-data-done`.

-## In short!
+## Recap!

-- Using `Repo.all/2`, we list the result of an Ecto query.
+- Using `Repo.all/2` we can list the result of an Ecto query.
 - The `Product` module can be considered an Ecto query in the format `select * from products`.
 - Phoenix projects like to follow this pattern: `YourAppWeb.NameOfSomethingLive.{Index, Show, New, or Edit}`.
 - To keep your LiveView folders more organized in your project, we use the format `lib/your_app_web/live/your_model/{index.ex, new.ex, edit.ex, show.ex}`, as we'll see in future lessons.
-- When using databases, it's very easy to use streams in LiveView because the elements already come with an `id`.
+- When using databases it's very easy to use streams in LiveView because the elements already come with an `id`.
 - The `<.table>` component is very powerful in simplifying tables with items, as we'll see in the future.
 - In your `router.ex`, prefer Live Actions between `:new`, `:index`, `:edit`, and `:show`, as we'll see in the next lessons.
 - The `<.header>` component is very useful for titling your pages and can also contain an `<:actions>` slot to simplify adding action buttons, as we used to add the create product button.